TheRadDani/TheRadDani/README.md

 ### Hi there 👋

-My name is **Daniel Ferreto**, I’m a and Electrical Engineer and I have a deep interest on Data Science/Data Engineering and Cloud Computing with IoT devices.
+My name is **Daniel Ferreto**, I’m a and Electrical Engineer and I have a deep interest on Data Science/Data Engineering and Big Data with IoT devices.

 More info. about myself: